razziel89/mdslw/README.md

   Currently, the following are supported (the opposite setting is the default in each case):
     - `keep-spaces-in-links`:
-      Do not replace spaces in link texts by [non-breaking spaces][wiki-nbsp].
+      Do not replace spaces in link texts by [non-breaking spaces][wiki nbsp].
     - `keep-inline-html`:
       Prevent modifications of HTML that does not span lines.
     - `keep-footnotes`: